William Bradford Reynolds: Early life and education

-Civil rights
+Administrative career

+In May 1981, Reynolds was chosen to serve as an Assistant Attorney General for civil rights.
+While his expertise was primarily in commercial litigation, he stated that his qualifications for the position was a background that would take a "hard, fresh look at the issue of remedies in the civil rights arena."

-To many civil rights proponents in the 1980s Reynolds was the quintessence of Reagan-era policies against civil rights enforcement.
+To many civil rights proponents in the 1980s, Reynolds was the quintessence of Reagan-era policies against civil rights enforcement.
 The civil rights division of the Justice Department was created by President Dwight Eisenhower in 1957.
 The Washington Post wrote in 1988 that Reynolds "will have a place in the history books as the first assistant attorney general for civil rights to try to get the federal government, local governments and even the courts to halt a wide range of established civil rights reforms, from affirmative action to busing."
 According to Nicholas Katzenbach:

 The department is supposed to defend the disadvantaged, the people who are victims of discrimination.
 Either Mr. Reynolds doesn't understand what civil rights is all about or he is not interested in the pursuit of equality.
 Rights for Americans seems to him to mean rights for white males.

-The Senate Judiciary Committee refused to confirm him when he was nominated for associate attorney general.
-He was called "mean spirited", "rigid" and the "Scrooge of the Justice Department", "the principal architect of a comprehensive attack on our civil rights laws" and an "ideologue", with a "lack of respect for the Supreme Court and Congress".
+J. Harvie Wilkinson III, who worked as a deputy for Reynolds in 1982-83, argued that Reynolds (who argued for an open dialogue to issues rather than what Wilkinson called "uncontrovertible conventional wisdom") took much of the heat within the perception of the public and the Justice Department for his belief "in a quality education for all and that busing young students far from home was not a productive use of a child’s day."
+Among the instances of Reynolds being unsuccessful with legal fights included a 1983 fight that saw Reynolds try to combat the IRS when the tax status of Bob Jones University was removed due to not allowing black people to attend the school, which was unsuccessful.
+Two years later, he made an unsuccessful request to President Reagan to remove the requirement that firms doing business with the government must have affirmative action programs to hire minorities.
+In other matters, Reynolds served as one of three aides that assisted Attorney General Edwin Meese conduct his initial inquiry into the Iran-Contra Affair.